intelops/external-docs/content/capten/_index.md

 ---
-draft: true # Set 'draft: true' if this topic all version is hidden or not published
+# draft: true # Set 'draft: true' if this topic all version is hidden or not published
+visible: false
 ---